ambrisolla/unison-manager/README.md

 ```
 By convention, use the same name to indentify <b>--job-name</b> and <b>--directory</b>.

-When process has been finished, all sctructure necessary to syncronize the data will be created in local and remote server.
+When process has been finished, all structure necessary to syncronize the data will be created in local and remote server.

 ### `--job-name [JOB_NAME]` (to be used with --add-job)
 Specify a job name when creating a new Unison job.